It is a crime in Nevada to make a threat related to terrorism with the intent to:

 - extort or profit, or

-- interfere with the operations of or cause economic or other damage to any person or any officer, agency, board, bureau, commission, department, division or other unit of federal, state or local government
+- interfere with the operations of...or cause economic or other damage to...any person or any division of government

-It doesn't matter whether the terrorist threat actually resulted in any harm.
-Merely communicating a threat with the intent to cause injury, panic, profit or destruction qualifies as criminal activity.
-Examples of the Nevada crime of terrorist threats include:
+It does not matter whether the threat actually resulted in any harm.
+Merely communicating a threat with the intent to cause injury, panic, profit or destruction qualifies as criminal activity.1 Examples include:

 - calling in a threat to a place of worship